 Under certain circumstances the entire home may be available for short term rental.

-Guests have access to all common areas on main floor and guest suite floor if entire house is rented; balconies as well.
-These rooms include the main floor living room and dining room.
-The main kitchen generally is not available for guest access without prior arrangements.
+Guests have access to all common areas on main floor; these rooms include the main floor living room and dining room.
+The main floor balcony is also accessible.
+If the entire house is rented the entire guest suite is also accessible.
+The main floor kitchen generally is not available for guest access without prior arrangements.